Perspective | An Air Force sergeant killed himself on the steps of the Lincoln Memorial. The note he left is heartbreaking.

 Constantino’s death was public, laden with symbolism, just like Santiago’s.

 “Nobody ever knows who is struggling or [waging] wars the eye cannot see.
-What does chronic depression even look like?,” Santiago wrote in his note, which he double-posted on Instagram and Facebook, along with a slide show of him as a baby, with family, in Bali, at games, at work.
+What does chronic depression even look like?”
+Santiago wrote in his note, which he double-posted on Instagram and Facebook, along with a slide show of him as a baby, with family, in Bali, at games, at work.
 “At times I think my close friends just tolerate me.
 Moreover, I feel truly alone.
 I always have.
 For a long time (years) I’ve known I would take my own life.”

 His friends told me they wish he could’ve shared this when he was alive.

-“In the military, he had to always have this front, he had to always appear strong,” Sarah Kanellas, one of his childhood friends from Lowell, Mass. said.
-Her partner is in the military and she knows that no matter what military officials say, there’s a stigma.
+“In the military, he had to always have this front, he had to always appear strong,” said Sarah Kanellas, one of his childhood friends from Lowell, Mass.
+Her partner is in the military, and she knows that no matter what military officials say, there’s a stigma.

 “You know how in basic training they break them down so they can build them back up?
 I get it, I know why they have to do that,” Kanellas said.
 “But they need to make mental health part of the building back up.”